chadium/kcik/README.md

 You can download the extension for your Google Chrome compatible browser (Edge, Opera, etc) in the [Chrome Web Store](https://chrome.google.com/webstore/detail/kcik/gjhhdbbkhppoflbcoigffpphhmkffbcf).

-A link for Firefox users will be available soon.
+Firefox users can download the extension from the [Firefox Browser Add-Ons page](https://addons.mozilla.org/en-US/firefox/addon/kcik/)

 Or you can build it yourself by following the Build Instructions below.